 Most New York City Townhouses were built in the 19th Century, so they are the oldest buildings in the city.
 Accordingly, a buyer will have to decide how much renovation and reconfiguration that he or she is willing to make in getting the Townhouse in condition to meet the buyer’s needs.
 While many Townhouses have been completely restored or renovated, many have not.

 Generally, frontage, or width of the building, has a great impact on the value of a Townhouse.
 A buyer would pay much more for a 24-foot-wide Townhouse than for 15-foot-wide Townhouse, all things being equal, including the total square footage.
 If you want us to prepare a search of Townhouses for you, please go to our Tailored Search.

 To recap, townhomes:

-Now, hopefully, you'll now understand the difference between coop and condo buildings, as well as other type of properties available in NYC and Miami.
+Now, hopefully, you'll now understand the difference between co op vs condo buildings, townhouse vs condo, as well as other type of properties available in NYC and Miami.